 Are there days when you huddle in a sweater and fingerless gloves at your home or office because you’re convinced someone set the thermostat to arctic blast?
 Or wonder how folks can walk around in shorts and t-shirts outdoors when you’ve got four layers on and still feel your teeth chattering?

-Where you are in your monthly cycle could be the reason you feel colder than other folks around you who think the temperature is perfectly fine.
+Where you are in your monthly cycle could be the reason you feel chillier than folks around you who think the climate is just fine.

-The takeaway: When the second half of your cycle rolls around (which occurs right after ovulation), be prepared to feel chillier, so dress for warmth, dodge a/c air vents and skip the ice bath.
+The takeaway: When the second half of your cycle rolls around, be prepared to feel colder, so dress for warmth, dodge a/c air vents and skip the ice bath.